l6l/timed_quiz/README.md

                                  │87 + 30 = 117
 ```

 In this example, the quiz program and a separte shell showing the history record run in two tmux panes side-by-side.
 The quiz interface has a continuously running clock on the top-left corner, a question in the middle and the counts of correct and wrong answers so far at the bottom.
+APM (answers per minute) is calculated every 10 seconds.
 After entering each answer, "CORRECT!" or "WRONG!" shows up below the question.
 All the questions and answers are automatically appended to a file called "history.txt" in the current directory.

 Example command line:
 ```
-$ ./timed_quiz_new.py --timeout=20 --type=2 --x1lower=8 --x1upper=10 --x2lower=4 --x2upper=6
+$ ./timed_quiz_new.py --timeout=20 --type=2 --x1lrange=8,10 --x2range=2,6
 ```

 Use "-h" argument to check optional aruguments.